Accessing the CryoSPARC User Interface

 Viewing the user interface locally and from home

-By default, CryoSPARC user interface pages are served by a web server running on the same master node where CryoSPARC is installed, at port 39000.
+The CryoSPARC user interface is served by a web server running on the same computer where CryoSPARC is installed, at the base port specified during installation.
 This web server is responsible for displaying datasets, experiments, streaming real time results, user accounts, updating, etc.

 When you install CryoSPARC, you will be shown details on how to access the interface using the configuration you've provided.